02loveslollipop/companyOperationSimulator/README.md

 ## Intro

-This tool simulates and reports operational costs and income for businesses, particularly useful for modeling scenarios like transportation companies.
+This tool simulates and reports operational costs and income for businesses, particularly useful for modeling scenarios like tech companies.
 It uses a structured JSON configuration (`input.json`) to define business logic, cost/income resources, and simulation parameters, including growth models and randomization.
 The tool provides both a Command-Line Interface (CLI) for batch processing and report generation, and an interactive Streamlit web dashboard for visual analysis and parameter tuning.

 ## Project Structure (Example)